 Coda has facilities in China including a factory in Heze, China", opened in 2006, that produces injection molded plastic products and small metal stampings.
 Coda does not, however, manufacture faucets.
 All of LDR's faucets are obtained from contract manufacturers in Asia, including:

 LDR's website consists of six pages.
-A spokesperson for he company told us years ago that the site was being revised, but if so, the revision is taking a very long time — two years to the date of this report, and counting.
-At present there is no on-line catalog of LDR faucets.
-At one time there were downloadable catalogs in .pdf format, but these have disappeared from the site..
+A spokesperson for the company told us years ago that the site was being revised but if so, the revision is taking a very long time — two years to the date of this report, and counting.
+At present, there is no online catalog of LDR faucets.
+At one time there were downloadable catalogs in .pdf format but these have disappeared from the site.
 We had to comb through vendors' websites to find information about LDR faucets, including a copy of LDR's faucet warranty.

 Customer service agents have told us that LDR carries few replacement parts.
 If parts are needed, they are scavenged from faucets still in the warehouse.
 If there are no longer any faucets in the warehouse, warranty claims are usually handled by replacing the faucet.

-The Better Business Bureau reports no complains about LDR branded products, but we have received a number of complaints about fumbles in taking care of problem faucets, sold by Menards, but serviced by LDR.
+The Better Business Bureau reports no complaints about LDR branded products but we have received a number of complaints about fumbles in taking care of problem faucets, sold by Menards but serviced by LDR.
 The primary problems seem to be